 In addition, Little, Brown and Company published my two novels for children (middle grade and older readers).
 And, two of my plays – both comedies – were produced for full-length runs by Chicago theater companies.

 I was a Lecturer at Cornell University, teaching “Writing for Magazines” to communications majors for two semesters.
 I’m proud to say that over half my students had class assignment articles accepted for publication in a variety of national and regional magazines.

 I’ve also taught English as a Second Language (ESL) to adult students for Highland Community College in northwestern Illinois.
-And as the author of young adult novels, I’ve presented classroom programs for Chicago-area schools.
+And as the author of novels for young people, I’ve presented classroom programs for Chicago-area schools.

 Urbane writer, rural resident